UoMResearchIT/whatsapp-scraper/README.md

 3. Click the 'Import' button at the bottom.

 4. Click the folder button next to "Specification File'.
-Choose the environment.yml.
-That's in the whatsapp_scraper_master directory.
+Choose the 'environment.yml' file that's in the whatsapp_scraper_master directory.

 5. Click 'Import'